Kirishitan Sites in Tokyo

 Discovery of Kirishitan descendants

-At first the Japanese government made it clear that Christian worship activities must be restricted to foreign residents, and that Japanese were still forbidden to participate.
+Although Japan was finally open to the world, the Japanese government made it clear that Christianity was still illegal in Japan, and that Christian worship activities must be restricted to foreign residents only.

-In Nagasaki, Oura Church was built for use by foreign residents.
+After Japan allowed foreign Christians to return to Japan, Oura Church was built in Nagasaki.
 One of the priests in charge was Fr.
 Bernard Petitjean.

 Even though the priests had left Japan some 200 years earlier, many Kirishitans in hiding continued to worship and pass the faith down from one generation to the next.
 The faith became a family tradition, and some beliefs and practices of these Kirishitans had morphed into a mixture of Christianity and local religions over the years without teachers or Bibles to guide and correct them.